 Now, as we stated in the beginning, these waters can get extremely murky simply due to the interpretation of the state laws by the presiding judge.
 That being the case, you are well served to hire an experienced workers compensation attorney that is not only familiar with this niche of law but also has expertise in the judiciary so he or she fully understands how to present your case to give you the best chances of winning your fair share of the settlement, especially when there is also a divorce case pending.

 If you were recently injured at work as well as going through a divorce, we would love to discuss your case.
-Your initial consultation is free of charge and you are under no obligation to use our services just for reaching out.
+Your alimony and workers comp consultation is free of charge and you are under no obligation to use our local attorney services just for reaching out.
 Give us a call at 855-633-0888 when you are ready to discuss the case and to find out how we can help.
-If you would like to learn more about our legal services before giving us a call, click here.
+If you would like to learn more about our free local alimony and workplace injury compensation legal services before giving us a call, click here.